-Tuition is billed by semester for enrolled students.
-No part of the tuition fee will be refunded to a student who withdraws for any reason after the fourth week of the beginning of an academic semester for first year, second year, third year, or fourth year medical students.
+Students are billed each semester and payment is due in accordance with the institution's policies.
+No part of the tuition fee will be refunded to a student who withdraws for any reason after the fourth week of the beginning of an academic semester.
+The academic semester begins on the first day of classes as listed in the KYCOM Academic Catalog.

-A request for a tuition fee refund requires written notification to the Assistant Dean of Students for Graduate and Health Professions.
+A request for withdrawal requires completion of a form that is initiated in the KYCOM Office of Student Affairs and is reviewed and signed off by other support offices on campus.
 This request must be received before the close of business during the week in which the refund is requested.
 The request for a tuition fee refund requires prior written notification of withdrawal from KYCOM.
 The tuition fee refund shall be prorated as follows:

-- 100 percent during the first week of an academic semester; - 75 percent during the second week of an academic semester; - 50 percent during the third week of an academic semester; and - 25 percent during the fourth week of an academic semester.
+- 100% during the first week of an academic semester; - 75% during the second week of an academic semester; - 50% during the third week of an academic semester; and - 25% during the fourth week of an academic semester.